Trump Mideast plan hits nerve in Lebanon, stirs old fears

 “Lebanon is not a real estate firm,” he wrote on Twitter.

-Edmond Chammas, a 55-year-old Christian, said any permanent settlement of Palestinians would destabilize Lebanon.
+Edmond Chammas, a 55-year-old Christian, said any permanent settlement of Palestinians would destabilise Lebanon.

 There are some 470,000 registered Palestinian refugees in Lebanon though an official 2017 census found the number living here to be less than half that at some 175,000.